LaunchCodeEducation/lchs/src/chapters/databases/introduction.rst

 Communicating With a Database
 -----------------------------

+.. index:: !
+SQL
+   single: SQL; structured query language

-Just like the conventions in Python and other languages, the structure for databases follows its own set of rules.
-To interact with this structure, programmers use a language called **SQL**.
+To maintain consistency across the world, many companies use the same basic structure when they set up their databases.
+To interact with this structure, programmers use a tool called **SQL**, which stands for *Structured Query Language*.

-SQL definition...

 .. admonition:: Fun Fact